aberba/learn-coding/README.md

 After downloading these two softwares, install all onto your computer.
 After completing this process, you are ready to begin programming!
 From this point onwards, we will be using the __command-line__ (also know as Command Prompt or Terminal) to run DMD (the D compiler) to compile the code we will write to machine language.
 Instructions on how to launch the command-line for various Operating Systems is illustrated as follows:

-To begin programming in D your need to have the following two (2) softwares:

-1. __A Text Editor__: A text editor is a software used from writing code.
-One example of a text editor is Sublime which you can download at __sublimetext.com__.
-2. __D compiler__: We will use the D compiler to convert the code we will write to machine code.
-Download the D compiler at __dlang.org/download__.
-Make sure you select __DMD (the official D compiler)__ and download the version for your Operating System (Windows, Linux, macOS, BSD, etc).

-After downloading these two softwares, install all onto your computer.
-After completing this process, your are ready to begin programming!
-From this point onwards, we will be using the __command-line__ (also know as Command Prompt or Terminal) to run DMD (the D compiler) to compile the code we will write to machine language.
-Instructions on how to launch the command-line for various Operating Systems is illustrated as follows:

 #### Windows
 If you are on Windows, open Start Menu and search for __D2 32-bit Command Prompt__.
 Open it to launch a command prompt on your desktop as shown in the screenshot below: